tomcam/vuepress.github.io/default1.md

 ## Creating a minimal home page, which consists a file named README.md with a single header.

-A Vuepress site is a directory containing at least a file named README.md in Markdown form with at *least one header.* Open your favorite text editor (not Apple Pages or Microsoft, because they add formatting that won't convert properly) and create a file named `README.md` with the following contents:
+A VuePress site is a directory containing at least a file named README.md in Markdown form with at *least one header.* Open your favorite text editor (not Apple Pages or Microsoft, because they add formatting that won't convert properly) and create a file named `README.md` with the following contents: